International Sport Lawyers Association – ISLA

-- ISLA publically appears using a standardized logo (athlete in front of a globe).
-ISLA’s logo is a registered trade mark of ISLA.
-ISLA may permit its members to license the logo through a licence agreement
+- ISLA publicly appears using a standardized logo (athlete in front of a globe).
+ISLA’s logo is a registered trademark of ISLA.
+ISLA may permit its members to license the logo through a licence agreement.

 ISLA’s was founded with the intention and purpose of:

 - The promotion of communication, cooperation, and the exchange of information between sport lawyers particularly in Europe and worldwide

 - The cooperation with organizations and entities that actively promote the interests of athletes and sports clubs

 - The cooperation with entities and individuals who, by sponsoring, advertising, patronage, or other means, promote sports, athletes, as well as sports clubs